 About Tacoma Housing Authority

-Established in 1940, Tacoma Housing Authority provides high-quality, stable and sustainable housing and supportive services to people in need.
-It does this in ways that help them prosper and help our communities develop equitably.
-THA develops and manages real estate and provides rental housing.
-In partnership with thousands of private landlords, it helps families pay the rent in the private rental market.
-It delivers supportive services to help families succeed as “tenants, parents, students, wage earners and builders of assets who can live without assistance.”
-THA seeks to do its work in ways that help our community be an “attractive place to live, work, attend school, shop and play,” and that help Tacoma be “safe, vibrant, prosperous, attractive and just.”
+Established in 1940, Tacoma Housing Authority provides high-quality, stable, and sustainable housing and supportive services to people in need, in ways that help our clients prosper and help our communities develop equitably.
+THA develops and manages real estate, provides rental housing, and partners with thousands of private landlords to help families pay the rent in the private rental market.
+In addition, THA delivers supportive services to help families succeed as tenants, parents, students, wage earners, and builders of assets who can live without assistance.
+THA seeks to do its work in ways that help our community be an attractive place to live, work, attend school, shop and play, and that help Tacoma be safe, vibrant, prosperous, attractive and just.